Jkong26/Jkong26/README.md

 This reposity represents my university jorney, coursework and projects.

 ## About me
 Hi!
-My name's Jenjira Kongpong....I'm a second-year Computer Science undergraduate who is motivated to learn and improve through hands-on projects and coursework.
+My name's Jenjira Kongpong....I'm a third-year Computer Science undergraduate who is motivated to learn and improve through hands-on projects and coursework.
 While I may not be a smart/fast learner but I am hardworking, committed and willing to put in the time and effort to grow my skills and to complete the projects.

 ## Achievement
 [Griffith Award for Academic Excellence - 2025](https://www.credly.com/badges/185e5d3c-98fc-4c5d-9a0d-9befef43115e/public_url)